seL4/l4v/docs/arch-split.md

 The workflow:

 - Pick a theory to work on.
-Co-ordinate using Jira if there are multiple people working on the split.
+Co-ordinate with others if there are multiple people working on the split.

 - Assuming you're starting for ARM, which has the most proofs: If there is no